 Most of the times I just combine some basic shapes (square for drives and volumes, round for folders, diamond or cog for scripts...) with colours, borders and icons in order to create something neat and easily identifiable.

-I'm sharing some of them (along with - soon - their source files).
-I'm beginning with a "Star Trek TNG Ranks" Icons, others will follow.
+I'm sharing some of them (along with - in some cases - their source files).

 You can find here some scripts too.